The Best RV Roadside Assistance Plans

 Of course, some insurance providers do offer roadside assistance, but this is typically sold as add-on concierge services.

-While there’s certainly a great level of convenience in keeping your roadside assistance and insurance with the same company, sometimes it really does pay to get a better deal.
+While there’s certainly a great level of convenience in keeping your roadside assistance and insurance with the same company, sometimes it really does pay to get a better deal with a membership suited to your needs.

 That could be because the plan offered by your insurance company is somewhat lacking and doesn’t contain all the services offered by a dedicated roadside recovery service.